SundayWindy/FlaskRestful/README.md

 ```shell script
 python server.py
 ```
-4. go to [localhost](http://0.0.0.0:24579/health) to check if it is start correctly.
+4. go to the [localhost](http://0.0.0.0:24579/health) to check if it starts correctly.

-### 2.3.
-Load Sample Data
+### 2.3 Load Sample Data

-* If you want to load soma data to play with thin project, use ```data.sql``` in this project.
+* If you want to load soma data to play with this project, use ```data.sql``` provided in this project.
 1. Open DataGrip, connect to Mysql Database;
-2. Use any editor to open ```data.sql```,copy it's content to console, execute it;
+2. Use any editor to open ```data.sql```, copy it's content to console, execute it;

-* Using DataGrip, you should get someting like this:
+* Using DataGrip, you should get something like this:

 ![datagrip](https://github.com/RuiCoreSci/flask-restful/blob/master/datagrip.png?raw=false)

 ## 3. REST

 * what is **REST** ?
-REST stands for **(Resource) Representational State Transfer**,it's a stateless communications protocol.
+REST stands for **(Resource) Representational State Transfer**, it's a stateless communications protocol.
 The core concept of rest is **Resource**.
-In rest point of view, each concept that can be abstracted is called a Resource.
-Let's say name, age, email can be abstract as a User Model,so User can be represented as a Resource.
+In **REST** point of view, each concept that can be abstracted is called a Resource.
+Let's say properties ```name```, ```age```, ```email``` can be abstract as a User Model, so ```User``` can be represented as a Resource.
-* Transfer means resources are transferred from server side to client side.
+* **Transfer** means resources are transferred from the server-side to the client-side.
-* In rest world, each operation is operated on Some kind of resource, and has pre-defined **Verb** to describe it.
+* In **REST** world, each operation is operated on Some kind of resource, and has pre-defined **Verb** to describe it.
 Such as **Post** means to create a resource, **Put** means to update a resource, **Delete** means to delete a resource.
-These three Verb is mainly used,you can check it out [here](https://realpython.com/flask-connexion-rest-api/) for more detail.
+These three Verb is mainly used, you can check it out [here](https://realpython.com/flask-connexion-rest-api/) for more detail.

 ## 4. Benefits of Rest

-* Use REST,you will get some advantages:
+* Using REST, you will get some advantages:
-1. Each **URI** (or URL) is for one specific Resource, it makes your code clean and **[self-describing](https://en.wikipedia.org/wiki/Self-documenting_code)**.Basically, self-describing means what you see is what you get,you can make a quick guess about what you will get from the uri.
+1. Each **URI** (or URL) is for one specific Resource, it makes your code clean and **[self-describing](https://en.wikipedia.org/wiki/Self-documenting_code)**.
+Basically, self-describing means what you see is what you get, you can make a quick guess about what you will get from the URI.
-2. Resource is separated from view function, which means you can change your backend logic function without affect others,only if your take the same arguments and return the same resource, which is easy to achieve.
+2. Resource is separated from view function, which means you can change your backend logic function without affecting others, only if you take the same arguments and return the same resource, which is easy to achieve.
-3. It's is stateless, which means you don't need to worry about the surrounded context before you make request for resource.
+3. It's is stateless, which means you don't need to worry about the surrounded context before you make a request for resources.

 ## 5. Unified Response Structure

-* Using Rest,we should make the response that we return **remain tha same**.
-In most Case，the response data should contains two parts: **meta** and **data**.
+* Using Rest, we should make the response that we return to **remain the same**.
+In most cases, the response data should contain two parts: **meta** and **data**.
-* **Meta** means the info about the request,is it a success or a failure ?
-Is it successfully understood by server but that request is not allowed ?
+* **Meta** means the info about the request, is the request from client a success or a failure?
+Is it successfully understood by the server but the request is not allowed?
 * **Data** means the resource that request want to get.
 * In this project, the response  are defined as follow: